What to bring and things to know when crossing the border from the USA to Canada and back?

 also keep in mind that radar detectors are also illegal in Canada

 As long as you carry a written rabies vaccine certificate that is dated within the last 6 months you may bring your cat or dog into Canada.

 You are breaking the law in Canada if you don’t wear your seatbelt when driving!!!

-Most American credit cards and pricipal bank cards are honored in Canada, at Bakers Narrows Lodge we accept Visa, Mastercard or American Express.
+Most American credit cards and pricipal bank cards are honored in Canada, at Bakers Narrows Lodge we accept Visa & Mastercard.
 Be sure to call your credit card company to let them know that you will be in Manitoba, Canada.
 It’s a good idea to mention that you will be staying at Bakers Narrows Lodge.
 This makes for hassle-free transactions with your credit card when visiting the area.

 We always recommend that visitors to Canada obtain “traveler health insurance” before leaving their origin country – you might find that your exisiting coverage is not valid outside your area of residence.
 Always look into this before you travel.
 The health care in Canada, hospitals and medical services are excellent, but again rates vary so this is why we suggest “travelers health insurance”.
 Also if you take medication, be sure to bring it with you as well as a doctor’s prescription renewal in case you were to run out or misplace your medications.

 Re-entering the U.S.– 48 Hours Or Less

 You may only bring back $25.00 or less into the U.S. duty free.
 Over 48 hours – As long as you can document your stay in Canada exceeded 48 yours you may bring with you $400.00 in purchases tax free.

 Tobacco and Alcohol